kanors-emr/Veda-documentation/docs/source/pages/Privacy policy.rst

 Contact Us
 ==========
-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions, You can contact us:

     * By email: support@kanors.com